CreamMeatball/OpenSourceSoftware/turtle_runaway.md

 the runner change its direction of head to that of runner so that runner can run from the chaser more easily.
 (random 10% percentage)
+and somtimes, runner move in a circle shape

 Made a score.
 When runner and chaser meet, get 1 score